nbalestra/alc-workshop/docs/module-4-ai-agent/module-4-lab-1.md

     ```json
         {
-            "OPENAI": {
+            "AZURE_OPENAI": {
-                "OPENAI_API_KEY": "<PROVIDED BY YOUR INSTRUCTORE>"
+            "AZURE_OPENAI_KEY": "",
+            "AZURE_OPENAI_ENDPOINT": "",
+            "AZURE_OPENAI_DEPLOYMENT_NAME": ""
             }
         }
     ```

-    For this workshop we'll be leveraging OpenAI as the LLM to generate the natural language response.
+    For this workshop we'll be leveraging Azure OpenAI as the LLM to generate the natural language response.
 However, our connector supports multiple LLMs as you can se on the connector [documentation](https://docs.mulesoft.com/mulesoft-ai-chain-connector/latest/mulesoft-ai-chain-connector-reference) page.

     {: .note}
-    Your instructor will provide you with the OpenAI API Key that has been provisioned specifically for this workshop.
+    Your instructor should have provided you with the API Key and Deployment Name needed to connect to the LLM provisioned for this workshop.

 7. To allow your agent to invoke the orders API we will leverage the [Tooling](https://docs.mulesoft.com/mulesoft-ai-chain-connector/latest/#tools-operations) capability of the Mule AI Chain connector.
 Tools is the ability of an LLM to invoke an action whenever the LLM is not able to answer the user's question.
 In our case the only way the LLM can provide details about orders is by invoking an external API which we will configure.